-In the spring of 1942, rioters smashed the windows of their home, and rumours began to spread of deportations to ‘work camps’.
+In the spring of 1942, rioters smashed the windows of their home, and rumours began to spread of deportations to “work camps”.
 The family decided to escape and so began a period of changing identities and crossing borders in order to survive.

 They made their way to Budapest where friends helped them find work and false identity papers.
-By 1944, the Hungarian Government was under increased pressure from Nazi Germany to deport the Jewish population.
+By 1944, the Hungarian government was under increased pressure from Nazi Germany to deport the Jewish population.
 Gerta was forced to flee again, back across the border to Slovakia.

 After she and her mother were arrested, she made the desperate decision to leave her mother by jumping out of a first floor window in the Gestapo building in Bratislava.
-Gerta’s autobiography says this was in Edlova ulica which is now called Ulica Ľudmily Podjavorinskej.
+Gerta’s autobiography says this was in Edlova ulica which is now called Ulica Ludmily Podjavorinskej.

 Gerta was still in enormous danger.
 She had no identity papers, no more than a few coins in loose change, not even a coat to protect her from the pouring rain.
-She hid in a church near Michalská brána in the old town Bratislava and eventually managed to make contact with a friend who helped arrange yet another cross border escape back to Hungary.
+She hid in a church near Michalska brana in the old town Bratislava and eventually managed to make contact with a friend who helped arrange yet another cross border escape back to Hungary.

-Gerta and Rudolf met again after the War in communist Czechoslovakia.
+Gerta and Rudolf met again after the war in communist Czechoslovakia.
 They married and had two daughters, before divorcing in 1956.
 Gerta studied medicine at Charles University in Prague, graduating in 1950.
 She had to escape the country once more in 1958.
 This time she was fleeing the communist regime.

 Gerta always worked to inspire young scientists, particularly women.
-In her later years, Gerta shared her experiences of the Holocaust through an autobiography, Trust and Deceit, and by giving frequent talks.
+In her later years, she shared her experiences of the Holocaust through an autobiography, Trust and Deceit, and by giving frequent talks.
 She knew that her story could serve as both a warning and an inspiration to others.

 In 2016, Gerta returned to Slovakia and welcomed a group of hikers who had followed Rudolf’s escape route from Auschwitz to the Slovak border at Skalité.